-In a 28 day ready biodegradability test (OECD 301 C) using 100 mg/L C{12} -PFCA, C{14} -PFCA, C_8 -PFCA and its ammonium salt, respectively, and 30 mg/L activated sludge non-biodegradability was demonstrated.
-Only 5 % (C_8 -PFCA) and 7% (ammonium salt of C_8 -PFCA) degradation was observed by BOD.
-For C{12} -PFCA and C{14} -PFCA no biodegradation was observed (National Institute of Technology and Evaluation, 2007).
+There is one study available for the C12-PFCA (Table 5).
+In a 28 day ready biodegradability test (OECD 301 C) using 100 mg/L C12-PFCA, and 30 mg/L activated sludge non-biodegradability was demonstrated.
+For C12-PFCA no biodegradation was observed (National Institute of Technology and Evaluation, 2007).